ankonzoid/LearningX/gridworld_DPG/README.md

 ...
 ```

-Both policy modes end up giving the pptimal number of actions (`iter`) in an episode of Ny + Nx - 1 = 38 for our (20, 20) grid square.
+Both policy modes end up giving the optimal number of actions (`iter`) in an episode of Ny + Nx - 1 = 38 for our (20, 20) grid square.

 ### Usage: